timbre-conference/timbre2026/content/concert/index.md

 {{< figure src="photos_Tarcicio_Braga.png" alt="Tarcísio Braga" width="100%" >}}

 <p style="font-size: 0.8em;">
-Tambor, meaning drum in Portuguese, originated from freely improvised warm-ups that I would create while working on specific written snare drum pieces.
+<em>Tambor</em>, meaning drum in Portuguese, originated from freely improvised warm-ups that I would create while working on specific written snare drum pieces.
 Many noted that these improvisations sounded like compositions, which inspired me to take them more seriously.
 The snare drum draws from Brazilian and West African hand-drumming practices, transforming rimshots, stick placement, and points of contact into a wide palette of timbral inflections.
 It also reflects Brazilian snare drumming traditions associated with maracatu, samba, and frevo, grounded in my field research.
 The performance places the live snare drum in dialogue with quadraphonic fixed media, shaped from processed materials drawn from my personal archive of Brazilian Amazon field recordings collected over eleven years in Manaus.
 Tambor explores how the environmental and acoustic properties of specific places can be integrated into an immersive artistic practice that brings together field recording, improvisation, composition, performance, and audience reception.
 Improvisation gives Tambor its open and spontaneous quality, allowing each performance to unfold in response to the space, the sound, and the moment.
 Tambor V continues my artistic exploration of Brazilian percussion, field recording, spatial audio, and the blurred boundaries between acoustic performance and acousmatic sound.